-Mortgage loan interest rates are constantly changing.
+Mortgage loan interest rates in Omaha, NE are constantly changing.
 Like most other financial products, mortgages can be traded on a secondary market.
 This is the exchange where lenders are able to sell their existing loans to investors.
 When a lender sells their loans, this frees up capital in order for them to make more loans to borrowers.
-In return, the investor is able to earn a certain percentage on their money over the life of the loan.
+In return, the investor is able to earn a certain percentage of their money over the life of the loan.

-Historically, low interest rates are typically accompanied by a weak and slumping economy.
-This is because the investors will be searching for a safe place for their money rather than in than in stocks or other types of bonds.
-On the reverse side of this, if the economy is expanding and investor confidence is high, interest rate typically increase.
-The interest rates have to increase in order to give investors an incentive to invest their money.
+Historically, low-interest rates are typically accompanied by a weak and slumping economy.
+The recent two-year run of record-low rates was accompanied by COVID-19.
+This is because the investors will be searching for a safe place for their money rather than in stocks or other types of bonds.
+On the reverse side of this, if the economy is expanding and investor confidence is high, interest rates typically increase.
+The interest rates have to increase to give investors an incentive to invest their money.

-During the last several years, it has been even more difficult to predict the direction of rates.
-The Federal Reserve and Government have been buying bonds and mortgage backed securities in order to keep interest rates low and hopefully stimulate the economy.
-Interest rates have been near or at historic lows for several years now.
-They will be heading higher but nobody knows for sure when this will occur.
-Since this is the case, it is important to get locked into your low interest rate as soon as possible.
-Two outcomes are certain, interest rates will rise and interest rates can go higher a lot quicker than they go down!
+During the last several years, it has been even more challenging to predict the direction of rates.
+The Federal Reserve and Government have been buying bonds and mortgage-backed securities in order to keep interest rates low and hopefully stimulate the economy.
+Interest rates were near or at historic lows for several years now.
+Beginning in 2022, the Federal Reserve announced they are easing their purchase of mortgage-backed securities and will draw down their balance sheet.
+This occurred at the same time inflation was starting to climb.